Dispute Resolution Service

 - BALI membership does not provide insurance cover for any potential or actual liability that may arise as part of a dispute.
 Immediately BALI receives notification of a complaint, the following procedure is invoked.

-- If legal proceedings have already been instigated, this service cannot be used.
+- If legal proceedings or third-party investigation have already been instigated, this service cannot be used.

 On receipt of a telephone call to BALI Landscape House (02476 690333), a letter addressed to The Chief Executive, or call to request a copy of the BALI Complaint Form.
 Once completed and sent to BALI, Landscape House, Stoneleigh Park, Kenilworth, Warwickshire CV8 2LG, the complaint is logged.
 In the first instance, and with the agreement of the client, BALI will attempt to facilitate communication between both parties about the dispute; most complaints escalate because of poor communication between the client and contractor/designer.
 This initial mediation will often help the parties to agree a way forward and no further involvement from BALI is required.
 However, if mediation fails, BALI will instigate the full Dispute Resolution service, which is available free of charge to both parties.